OmdenaAI/hyderabad-india-chapter-patients-chatbot/src/tasks/task-4-data-visualizations/README.md

 6. Used different chart models(Bar Graph, Tabluar formats, dual axis, word cloud, action filters to represent the data in understandable format.

 7. Final dashboard is publised to Tableau Public for internet users to access it.

+8. Public dashboard can be views through the link : https://public.tableau.com/app/profile/sudhakar.reddy7432/viz/HealthBot/Health?publish=yes